 Originally built in 1908, 195 Regina Street (formerly the Ontario Northland Railway Offices has been used for two Christmas movies so far.
 In Christmas in Angel Falls, this building was transformed into the closed community centre.
 Gabby Messenger (Rachel Boston) is determined that the Angel Falls community centre must be reopened in time for the holidays.
 For Christmas In Love, it was used for the exterior of the Carlingson Bakery office in White Deer.
 When you come to visit, you may notice that the factory is missing–don’t worry you’re not in the wrong place, that factory was digitally added!

 Used as a true turning point for one of the characters in Christmas Inheritance, the Green Store became a bus terminal in the film–producers even created a gas station to complete the effect.
 In reality, the Green Store is a lovely shop for giftware, gourmet preserves, and home décor.
 What they are most known for in the area is their ice cream parlour and homemade fudge.
 Come for a little shopping, some ice cream, and enjoy the view of Trout Lake from the decks.

 Despite the pandemic, North Bay’s film industry is still going strong.
 When you arrive in North Bay, be sure to check out these spots, you never know who you might bump into.

-Be sure to keep an eye out this holiday season for the December 19 premiere of A Christmas Carousel on the Hallmark Channel and the Women's Network.
+Be sure to keep an eye out this holiday season for the December 4, 2021 premiere of Jingle Bell Princess only on GAC Family and the CTV Drama Channel.